Friday, December 28, 2012

 On February 15, 2010 I had a bi-lobectomy, which means the lower two lobes of my right lung had been removed and the top lobe was spared.
 That was a huge blessing as we were expecting the entire right side to be removed.
 Over the next four days in the ICU, I did everything the physical therapist and doctor told me to even though I was in the worst pain I had ever felt.
 I was getting a glimpse of the type of physical pain that Aaron feels everyday due to neuro-pathic pain.
 I won't go into the boring details of my recovery, but I do have an eight inch scar as proof and I was out of commission for the next three months.
 I couldn't even lift a milk jug out of the fridge or put my own seat belt on when we went to follow-up appointments.
 God was teaching me humility.

 I wish I could say the rest is history, but God was still working on Aaron's heart.
-He'd been struggling with anger towards the surgeon that paralyzed him, resentment towards the Army for disrespecting him, frustration towards a VA system that has been less than compassionate, and anger for the loss of his physical body and military career.
+He'd been struggling with anger towards the surgeon that paralyzed him, resentment towards the Army for numerous reasons, frustration towards a broken VA system, and anger for the loss of his physical body and military career.
 When everything you worked hard for is pulled out from under you then you're typically going to feel cheated.
 Processing grief is a unique timeline for each individual and it's not a process that can be rushed.
-Everyday that he wakes up and gets into his wheelchair is a reminder of what he has lost.
+Everyday he wakes up and gets into his wheelchair is a reminder of what he has lost.

 Unfortunately over the past six months, I attended church alone on all but maybe three occasions.
 Aaron doesn't sleep at night and it's nearly impossible for him to go to a morning service and stay awake.
 I would love for him to participate, but for the past six years it seemed his heart wasn't ready.
 So you can imagine my excitement when he asked if I would like some company during a Wednesday evening service.
 I'd been praying that God would open his heart to let the sadness pour out and let forgiveness flood in.
 The sermon that night was explaining that when you go to the altar and tell God your worries that you're receiving a gift from God and it's a blessing to be able to give Him those worries.
 However, in order to give a gift to God you need to use the attributes He gave you to glorify Him.
 I interpret that to mean it's okay to lay your worries at the altar, but don't use those worries as an excuse to stop worshiping Him and moving forward with what He has planned for you.

-The sermon definitely resonated with Aaron, because the next morning he stated that he wanted to start moving forward with our dream again.
-This was the first time I had heard him talk about the future rather than the past.
-Our dream is to improve the acreage that we bought and turn it into a retreat location for wounded warriors and their families.
+The sermon definitely resonated with him.
 Aaron is looking forward, letting go of the past and dreaming again.
 Aaron wants to use his gifts to advocate for others.
 He's seeing what God has called us to do.
 Everything we go through in life is a test of strength and responsibility.
 God uses even our failures to teach us his blessings.
 God gives us a struggle and once we overcome it and build a strong foundation then he moves us up to our next challenge.

-Now we begin the challenge of turning our overgrown property into a place of respite, connection and healing for wounded warriors and their families.
+Now we begin the challenge of turning our overgrown property into a place of respite, connection and healing.
 It's going to be a long process involving a lot of manual labor, but in the end it will be worth it.
 Aaron is back on the team and prayers are being answered.
 Our marriage, cancer and two hearts filled with grief are healing.
-For so many years I couldn't understand why God wasn't answering my prayers fast enough, but now I know that He answers them on His time, not ours.
+For many years I couldn't understand why God wasn't answering my prayers fast enough, but now I know that He answers them on His time, not ours.